-The Amino Allyl MessageAmp II-96 procedure is very sensitive to temperature; variable or inaccurate incubation temperatures can limit aRNA synthesis.
+The Amino Allyl MessageAmpTM II-96 procedure is very sensitive to temperature; therefore use incubators that have been professionally calibrated according the manufacturer's recommended schedule.
+Variable or inaccurate incubation temperatures can limit aRNA synthesis.
+Preheat incubators if necessary so that the correct temperature has stabilized before reactions are placed in the incubator.
 It is also very important that condensation does not form in the plate wells during any of the incubations.
-Condensation changes the composition of reaction mixtures, which can greatly reduce yield.
+Condensation changes the composition of reaction mixtures and can greatly reduce yield.